 The program is split into 4 main categories:

-On average, the MYP program takes 5 years to complete with some exceptions authorized by the IB.
+On average, MYP takes 5 years to complete with some exceptions authorized by the IB.
 Subjects include humanities, science, language & literature, language acquisition, mathematics, arts design, physical and health education.

 This program is a two-year educational curriculum that provides accepted qualifications for acceptance into colleges and universities globally.
 Many higher education establishments also recognize this program.

-The CP program is for students who specifically are to develop career-related skills and learning environment.
+CP is for students who specifically are to develop career-related skills and learning environment.

 IB around the world